 Your Project Manager will be your go-to throughout the project.
 Think of them as your Home Improvement Concierge!
 Once you have decided to hire Denver Stucco & Stone for your next stucco siding project, your PM will be assigned.
 The PM will handle initial scheduling and permitting, and will meet with you to discuss colors, texture, design, and additional projects such as stone accents, paintwork, etc. Your PM will remain with you on the project until completion and will be your point of contact to answer questions, hear and address concerns, and see your project to a satisfactory conclusion.
 It is much easier on our customers to have a single point of contact, and it helps us streamline and organize your stucco project or stucco repair project on your Denver home.

 Step 2: Lath

-All dimensional trim and downspouts are removed from the home and loose siding is secured.
+- All dimensional trim and downspouts are removed from the home and lose siding are secured.

-Double 60 minute waterproof weather barrier and 17 gauge wire is wrapped and secured by 2" staples into wall studs on all surfaces to be stuccoed.
+- Double 60-minute waterproof weather barrier and 17 gauge wire are wrapped and secured by 2″ staples into wall studs on all surfaces to be stuccoed.

 Step 3: Base Coat and Mesh

 For every stucco siding and repair project, the next stage in the EliteWall system is to apply the base coat, or scratch/brown coat.
 The base coat is a cement-based stucco that is infused with fiberglass strands to discourage shrinking and cracking.
 Between the two layers of base coat, we install rolled fiber mesh to further strengthen the base and prevent further future cracking to the stucco surface.
 This is a very important step in our process, as a strong base is a foundation for the rest of the stucco project or stucco repair.
 The finished base coat will be approximately 5/8″ to 3/4″ in thickness.

 - The cement base coat is mixed at the job site with sand and fiberglass.